 St Croix County offers a comprehensive and competitive benefit package to employees that work at least 20 hours per week on a regular basis.
 Employees must work at least 30 hours per week or hold a 0.75 position or higher to be eligible for medical insurance.
 (Temporary, seasonal, and on-call employees are not eligible.)

-- Dental Insurance: Employees may elect to purchase dental insurance through Guardian.
+- Dental Insurance: Employees may elect to purchase dental insurance through MetLife.
 The County offers 4 tiers of coverage.

 - Life Insurance: St Croix County provides basic life insurance through Unum to eligible employees in an amount equal to annual salary.
 Employees may elect to purchase additional coverage for them-self, their spouse, or eligible dependents.